gluck243/url-shortener/README.md

 ## 📋 Overview

-This project is a lightweight URL shortening service, utilizing Base62 encoding algorithm, built to demonstrate backend development skills and explore the hybrid use of **Java** and **Kotlin** within a single **Spring Boot** application.
+This project is a lightweight URL shortening service built to demonstrate backend development skills and explore the hybrid use of **Java** and **Kotlin** within a single **Spring Boot** application.

 The primary goal of this project was to practice:
-* Setting up a mixed-language build environment with **Maven**.
+* Setting up a mixed-language build environment with **Maven**
-* Implementing RESTful architecture.
+* Implementing RESTful architecture
-* Writing clean, maintainable code for a common real-world use case.
+* Writing clean, maintainable code for a common real-world use case

 It serves as a playground for testing concepts and filling out my GitHub portfolio with a working example of modern backend practices.